Yeni Mosque, Thessaloniki

-The Yeni Mosque (Γενί Τζαμί, from Yeni Cami) is a historical late Ottoman-era mosque in the city of Thessaloniki, northern Greece.
-It was built by Italian architect Vitaliano Poselli in 1902 for the city's Dönmeh community, crypto-Jewish converts to Islam.
-However, when the Donmeh had to leave the city during the population exchange between Greece and Turkey it closed down.
+The Yeni Mosque (Γενί Τζαμί, from Yeni Cami) is a mosque in the city of Thessaloniki, northern Greece.
+It was built by Italian architect Vitaliano Poselli in 1902, during the Ottoman era, for the city's Dönmeh community, crypto-Jewish converts to Islam.
+However, when the Dönmeh had to leave the city during the population exchange between Greece and Turkey, the mosque was abandoned.

 Afterwards, it functioned as the city's archaeological museum for a brief time before the current museum's construction.
-Today, it belongs to the municipality and serves as an exhibition center, though occasionally lent to the Muslim community of the city.
-It was first given to the Muslim inhabitants of the city for religious purposes in 2012, some 90 years after it was closed.
+The structure is owned by the municipality and served as an exhibition center, and was occasionally lent to the Muslim community of the city; the first occasion being for worship in 2012, some 90 years after it was closed.
+The mosque has occasionally reopened for major Islamic festivals during the 2020s.

 History

-The Yeni Mosque was built in the Hamidiye district by an Italian architect, Vitaliano Poselli in 1902 for the city's Donmeh community (crypto-Jews converted to Islam who kept many Judaism elements), during which time they numbered around 10,000-15,000.
+The Yeni Mosque was built in the Hamidiye district by an Italian architect, Vitaliano Poselli in 1902 for the city's Dönmeh community (crypto-Jews converted to Islam, who kept many Judaism elements), during which time they numbered around 10,000-15,000.
 It was the last mosque to be built in Thessaloniki during the Ottoman rule in the city, and the only one in its immediate district in the southeastern part of the city.

-Following the 1923 population exchange between Greece and Turkey the donmeh had to leave the city as they were counted among the Muslim community; following their departure, the mosque was used as a shelter for Greek refugees from Asia Minor, before being shut down.
-The building was then used to house the Archaeological Museum of Thessaloniki from 1925 to 1962, before a different museum building was erected to the west.
-It was first classified as a preservable monument in 1938, whereupon its minaret and fountain were demolished to make room for the museum's needs in free space; it was finally acquired in 1986 by the municipality of Thessaloniki.
+Following the 1923 population exchange between Greece and Turkey the Dönmeh had to leave the city as they were counted among the Muslim community; following their departure, the mosque was used as a shelter for Greek refugees from Asia Minor, before being shut down.
+The building was then used to house the Archaeological Museum of Thessaloniki from 1925 to 1962, before a different museum building was erected.
+It was first classified as a preservable monument in 1938, whereupon its minaret and fountain were demolished to make room for the museum's needs in free space; and it was acquired by the municipality of Thessaloniki in 1986.

 It suffered some damage during the 1978 Thessaloniki earthquake, after which it was restored.
-It was further renovated in 1997 on the occasion of Thessaloniki becoming European Capital of Culture that year.

-Today, the building belongs to the municipality of Thessaloniki and hosts art exhibitions and various other cultural events.
+It was further renovated in 1997 on the occasion of Thessaloniki becoming European Capital of Culture.
+Subsequently, the building was used for cultural purposes, including art exhibitions and various other cultural events.